Do You Need a Permit to Build a Fence? (2026)

 1. Know your property lines

 This is the #1 source of fence disputes.
-If you build on your neighbor's property — even by 6 inches — they can legally demand removal.
-Get a property survey ($300-$800) if there's any uncertainty about your property lines.
-It's cheaper than tearing down and rebuilding a fence.2.
+Build on your neighbor's property — even by 6 inches — and they can legally make you take it down.
+Get a property survey ($300-$800) if there is any doubt about your lines.
+Way cheaper than tearing down and rebuilding.2.
 Check your HOA rules

-HOA restrictions are often stricter than city codes.
-Common HOA fence rules include:Always check HOA rules before checking city permits.
-Your city may allow an 8-foot fence, but your HOA may limit you to 4 feet.
+HOA rules are often tighter than city code.
+Common HOA fence rules:Check HOA rules before you check city permits.
+Your city may allow an 8-foot fence, but your HOA may cap you at 4.

 3. Call 811 before you dig

-This is legally required in all 50 states.
-Call 811 (or submit online at call811.com) at least 2-3 business days before digging.
-Utility companies will mark underground gas, electric, water, and cable lines for free.
-Hitting a gas line can be deadly, and you're liable for repair costs if you damage a utility line.4.
+Legally required in all 50 states.
+Call 811 or submit online at call811.com at least 2-3 business days before you dig.
+Utility companies mark underground gas, electric, water, and cable lines for free.
+Hitting a gas line can be deadly, and you are on the hook for repair costs if you damage a utility.4.
 Talk to your neighbors

-It's not legally required in most places, but telling your neighbors about your fence plans prevents disputes.
-Many jurisdictions also require that the "good side" (finished side) faces outward toward the neighbor.Some neighbors may even agree to split the cost of a shared fence — saving you both money.
+Not legally required in most places, but telling your neighbors what you are planning heads off most disputes.
+A lot of jurisdictions also require the "good side" (finished side) of the fence to face outward toward the neighbor.Some neighbors will even split the cost of a shared fence if you ask.

 How to Get a Fence Permit (When You Need One)